zachatkinson/kineticslider/README.md

 ## Development Status

-Test suite is currently under maintenance.
-Some tests may fail during the transition to ESM (ECMAScript Modules) format.
+Test suite is currently under maintenance as we migrate to ESM (ECMAScript Modules) format.
+Tests are allowed to fail in CI pipelines without blocking builds.
+Key known issues being addressed:

+- ResourceManager test has type compatibility issues with class methods
+- FilterFactory test has module resolution issues
+- Environment variable handling needs improvement for test environments

+These issues will be fixed in upcoming releases.

 ## Development